June 5, 2013

 The Big Ten Medal of Honor was the first award in intercollegiate athletics to demonstrate support for the educational emphasis placed on athletics.
 It was acclaimed throughout the nation, and in particular by the NCAA "as one of the significant gestures yet made in college sports."
 The Big Ten Medal of Honor was expanded in 1982 to include one female student-athlete from each institution.
 In 2014, the conference will celebrate the 100th anniversary of this prestigious award.

-Catch up with Gophers freshman Lindsay Agnew as the Gophers prepare to host Ohio State this weekend.
+Catch up with Gophers junior forward Cara Piazza as the Gophers prepare to host Bemidji State in the WCHA First Round.